illinois-cs241/illinois-cs241.github.io/_slides/deadlock_demolition.md

 ## Resource allocation graph

 We can model resource allocation by having resources and processes represented as vertices and use edges to show ownership of a resource.
-A cycle in the (undirected) resource allocation graph implies that we have deadlock.
+A cycle in the resource allocation graph implies that we have deadlock (assuming other Coffman Conditions hold).

 ## Example RAG